help-AY/MDEF/docs/index.md

 ## this is my journey of discovery

-## i hope there are as many successes as there will be fails :)
+i hope there are as many successes as there will be fails.

 feel free to check it out, or don't - up to you really :)